benchan777/makescraper/README.md

 - [x] Serialize the `struct` you created to JSON.
 Print the JSON to `stdout` to validate it.
 - [x] Write scraped data to a file named `output.json`.
 - [x] **Add, commit, and push to GitHub**.

+## Note: The website updated how they load their data.
+Menu data is no longer stored in the html.
+It is dynamically loaded from their api after initial page load now, causing the current method of scraping to not be functional anymroe.

 ## Resources